RayCxggg/LibAFL_hw2/LibAFL-main/fuzzers/frankenstein/README.md

 # frankenstein fuzzer

-This folder contains the frankenstein fuzzer for Bluetooth embedder firmware.
+This folder contains the frankenstein fuzzer for Bluetooth embedded firmware.

 ## Troubleshooting